 - Diagnosis of bacterial infection in neutropenic patients

 - Diagnosis of septic arthritis

-Procalcitonin can be used at The Nebraska Medical Center to assist clinicians in the diagnosis of infection and to support antimicrobial therapy decisions.
+Procalcitonin can be used at Nebraska Medicine to assist clinicians in the diagnosis of infection and to support antimicrobial therapy decisions.
 Decisions regarding antimicrobial therapy should NOT be based solely on procalcitonin serum concentrations; procalcitonin should be placed into the clinical context of each patient scenario considering the site of possible infection, the likelihood of bacterial infection, the severity of illness, and any other pertinent clinical data.
 It should be noted that PCT levels may not rise with localized infections (osteomyelitis, localized abscess, etc) and a negative PCT should not be considered to rule out a localized infection.